 Other tips for finding college classrooms with low vision

 - While it can’t be used inside, students can apply for disability transportation services to provide door-to-door services for class transportation.
-Using Disability Transportation Services In College
+Learn more in Using Disability Transportation Services In College

 - Want to learn how to schedule college classes and find classroom buildings?
 Check out How To Schedule College Classes